jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-10/part-1d.md

 A majority of his apparent profit is real wages.

-40 There is less difference between the apparent profits in retail and wholesale in big cities than small towns.
+{{< s v="40" >}} There is less difference between the apparent profits in retail and wholesale in big cities than small towns.
 If a grocery owner employs £10,000, his wages must add very little to the real profits his great stock.
 In a big city therefore, a wealthy retailer's apparent profits are more on a level with the wholesale merchant's profits.